cybermonkey56/TrueBeacon-Media-scroll/README.md

 Easy implementation and can work with multiple designs.
 ## Demo

-Check images in ScreenShot Folder
+Check images in the ScreenShot Folder.

 ## Installation

-Clone the project and run the scroll.html file
+Clone the project and run the scroll.html file.